greater-than/Obsidian-Tracker-Plus/README.md

 ## Contributing

-_Contributions are welcome.
-Expect responses within one day for any feature requests, issues, or pull requests._
+Contributions are welcome!
+Expect responses within a day (sometimes two) for any feature requests, issues, or pull requests.

 ## Support

+Thank you everyone who has downloaded the plugin, and to those who provided comments and suggestions!

-- If you like this plugin or want to support further development, you can [Buy Me a Coffee](https://www.buymeacoffee.com/gr8rthan).
+- If you like this plugin and want to support future enhancements, please [Buy Me a Coffee](https://www.buymeacoffee.com/gr8rthan).
 - Please report bugs and request features in [GitHub Issues](https://github.com/greater-than/Obsidian-Tracker-Plus/issues)